Authored by the expert who managed and guided the team behind the Cameroon Property Pack

 So, is now a good time?

-This is not financial or investment advice, and we do not know your personal situation, so please do your own research before making any property purchase decision.
+This is not financial or investment advice, because we do not know your personal situation, so you should do your own research before buying property in Yaoundé.

 Is it smart to buy now in Yaoundé, or should I wait as of 2026?